 Corruption and bad governance erode individuals' trust in political institutions and politicians and increase the discrepancy between voters' welfare state preferences; thus, voters perceive political decisions as unfair and believe less in political actors' promises and policy plans.
 Hence, they are expected to factor ideological promises less in their vote decision.
 Feeling unrepresented by political parties in the country and alienated from politics because of the low trust make people be less attached even to their preferred party.
 Hence, they are expected to vote less based on their party sympathies.
-When it comes to the influence of the quality of governance on economic voting, I expect voters to consider government's performance as irrelevant when the alternative is replacing it with new money-hungry politicians.
+When it comes to the influence of the quality of governance on economic voting, I expect voters to consider government's performance less in their vote decision when throwing the rascals out means bringing into power new corrupt politicians.
 I test these propositions, considering at the same time the alternative hypotheses that the magnitude of ideological and economic vote are conditioned by the political institutions in the country.